Looking to Prevent Acne? Keep Reading!

 Violinists often get chin acne, due to constant pressure on the jaw while holding the instrument.
 Preteens may break out with acne where straps for backpacks wear on their shoulders, especially if the experience of going to school is otherwise stressful.
 Young football players pop out pimples where they didn’t pimples could pop out, when protective sports gear is a size too small or secured too tight.
 Retainers cause acne while they straighten teeth.
 And brassiere straps are a cause of acne for all ages.

 If you can’t avoid pressure on your skin, you can at least compensate for it.
 Remove tight, sweaty clothes as soon as possible.
-When possible, wear uniforms or work out clothes made with cotton instead of nylon or Lycra.
+When possible, wear uniforms or work out clothes made of cotton instead of nylon or Lycra.
 Cotton “breathes” better.
 When you shower, exfoliate your skin with a shower mitt, but don’t rub so hard your skin feels raw or looks red.
 And make sure you wear clean clothes every day.
 This way you don’t constantly reinfect your skin with acne bacteria.

 2. Keep your skin clean, but not too clean.